lmondada/dphil-thesis/content/05_parallel/05_extraction.md

 +++

-In this chapter, we have proposed a persistent data structure for graph rewriting; using its confluence properites, we have then shown that the search space that must be traversed in this new proposal for graph rewriting is super-exponentially smaller.
+In this chapter, we have proposed a persistent data structure for graph rewriting; using its confluence properties, we have then shown that the search space that must be traversed in this new proposal for graph rewriting is super-exponentially smaller.
 However, unlike when exploring the "naive" search space, the optimal solution within the factorised search space stored in the persistent data structure $\mathcal{D}$ cannot simply be _read out_.
-We must instead solve an extraction problem that is very similar to the second phase of equality saturation for term rewriting.
+Instead, we must solve an extraction problem similar to the second phase of equality saturation for term rewriting.

 As we saw in {{% reflink "sec:persistent-ds" %}}, finding a graph $G'$ that is the result of a sequence of rewrites on an input graph $G$ is equivalent to